I developed a strange full-body rash that was diagnosed as pityriasis rosea. This is my story.

-Pityriasis rosea is often caused by a suppression to the immune system either from a previous illness or virus, or from extreme stress.
-It is common for a previous upper respiratory infection to proceed all other symptoms in 70% percent of cases diagnosed.
+Pityriasis rosea is often caused by suppression to the immune system.
+This can be from a previous illness, bacteria, virus, or from extreme stress.
+It is common for a previous upper respiratory infection to proceed with all other symptoms in 70% percent of cases diagnosed.
 This rash typically does not leaves scars on the body.

 It is advised to visit a dermatologist to make sure what you are experiencing is in fact pityriasis rosea.
-The good news is that this skin disorder usually only shows up one time in someone's life and can easily be treated at home until it goes away.
+The good news is that this skin disorder usually only appears once in someone's life and can easily be treated at home until it goes away.
 This rash is not contagious.
-You may find a combination of the treatments below work best for you, or that only a few will work.
+You may find a combination of the treatments below works best for you, or that only a few will work.

 - Use OTC pain medication for inflammation, headaches, and fever

 - Gold Bond medicated powder and cortisone cream can control daytime itchiness

 - Soaking in an oatmeal bath will also help discomfort from itching